 Digi Embedded for Android comes with extensive documentation and the well-known Digi support and services to help you bring your product to market as quickly and efficiently as possible.

-Get Started with Digi Embedded for Android on the ConnectCore 6 SBC.
-And watch this space for the upcoming Digi Embedded for Android releases for other Digi Embedded platforms like the ConnectCore 6 Plus and the ConnectCore 8X.
+Get Started with Digi Embedded for Android on the Digi ConnectCore 6 SBC.
+And watch this space for the upcoming Digi Embedded for Android releases for other Digi Embedded platforms like the Digi ConnectCore 6 Plus and the Digi ConnectCore 8X.